rogsme/yams.media/content/config/bazarr.md

 Now, on the "Edit Languages Profile" modal, add a name (it can be whatever you want), and click on "Add Language".

-**Note: You have to click on "Add language" once per each language you added on the last step**.
+**Note: You have to click on "Add language" once per each language you added in the last step**.

-Since I added 3 languages (`English`, `Spanish` and `Latin American Spanish`), I'm going to add 3 languages on the modal.
+Since I added 3 languages (`English`, `Spanish`, and `Latin American Spanish`), I'm going to add 3 languages on the modal.

 When you are done, you can click on "Save" at the bottom.